russeur/Life-Sim/README.md

 You must have SDL2 and SDL2_ttf installed

+Copy all files in lib into new build folder

-Use CMake then make
+Use CMake then make in the build the folder

-use 'main' to run
+execute 'main' program